Engagement Foundation Review

 What You Need to Know

-This Foundation Review presents three layers of audit preparation: the competitive landscape that shapes which head-to-head queries we construct, the buyer personas whose search intent patterns determine what questions we ask, and the technical baseline that determines whether AI platforms can access D2L's content at all.
-Each section exists so we can validate inputs together before the audit runs — the accuracy of these inputs directly determines whether the audit measures the right things.
+This document presents the competitive landscape that shapes which head-to-head matchups the audit will test, the buyer personas that determine search intent patterns across higher education and corporate training, and the technical baseline that determines whether AI platforms can access D2L's content at all.
+These inputs are what we're validating together before the audit runs — every persona, competitor tier, and feature rating directly shapes the queries we generate.

 TL;DR — Action Items

-• 🟣 Validate at the Call: VP of Learning & Development persona — Brian Torres was inferred from corporate training buyer patterns, not sourced from D2L deal data.
-If this buyer doesn't exist in D2L's pipeline, we remove ~15-20 corporate training queries and reallocate to higher-ed-specific intent patterns.
+• 🟣 Validate at the Call: Brian Torres (VP of Learning & Development) — This persona was inferred from corporate training buyer patterns, not sourced from D2L deal data.
+If D2L doesn't actively sell through corporate L&D buyers, we remove this persona and redistribute 15-20 queries to higher-ed buyer intents.

 How This Works